jchristn/HttpServerLite/README.md

 TCP-based user-space HTTP and HTTPS server, written in C#.

-## New in v1.0.3
+## New in v1.0.4

+- Dependency update
-- Added attributes for both static and dynamic routes
+- Configurable match preference in dynamic routes manager

 ## Special Thanks